kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Interceptor Selection

-`.status.targetInterceptors` will be set from pod/target's `.spec.evictionInterceptors` in the same order.
+`.status.targetInterceptors` will be set from pod/target's `.spec.evictionResponders` in the same order.
 We will also append a set of default interceptors (`imperative-eviction.k8s.io`) to the end of the list.
 The `.status.targetInterceptors` will become immutable once set.